Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 </blockquote>

 The score is essentially the same as for the BERT model alone.
 As expected there was no improvement due to the combination of the models.
-Now, let us see what are the tweets the model got wrong.
+Now, let us see what are the tweets the model got wrong:
 ```python
 # Look at the tweets where the model was wrong